open-telemetry/opentelemetry.io/layouts/shortcodes/docs/languages/exporters-intro.md

 {{ $name := $data.name -}}

-In order to visualize and analyze telemetry data, it needs to be exported to the [OpenTelemetry Collector](/docs/collector/) or a backend such as [Jaeger](https://jaegertracing.io/), [Zipkin](https://zipkin.io/), [Prometheus](https://prometheus.io/), or a [vendor-specific](/ecosystem/vendors/) backend.
+To visualize and analyze telemetry, export it to the [OpenTelemetry Collector](/docs/collector/), to a backend such as [Jaeger](https://jaegertracing.io/), [Zipkin](https://zipkin.io/), [Prometheus](https://prometheus.io/), or a [vendor-specific](/ecosystem/vendors/) backend.